High Desert State Prison (Nevada): Facilities

 The 1576000 ft2 complex lies approximately 25 mi northwest of Las Vegas along highway 95.
-It was designed as the most secure prison within the Nevada Department of Corrections system.
+It was designed to be the most secure prison within the Nevada Department of Corrections system.
 High Desert State Prison contains 12 housing units designed to house 336 inmates each.
-Each of units 1–8 are separated into four (4) sections called "pods."
-Each set of two "pods" shares a common control center and staff office.
-Each set of two pods also shares a sally port and an activity room.
-There is also a 26,000 sqft infirmary at the institution.
-All of the facility is located at a 160 acre site which is kept secure by a lethal electrified fence and seven armed towers, as well as a roving perimeter patrol officer.
-Construction completed in 2009 added 1,344 beds to the original 2,671, for a total capacity of 4,176.
+Each of units 1–8 are separated into four sections called "pods".
+Each pair of pods shares a common control center and staff office.
+Each pair also shares a sally port and an activity room.

+There is a 26,000 sqft infirmary at the institution.

+All of the facility is located at a 160 acre site which is kept secure by a lethal electrified fence and seven towers housing armed officers, as well as a roving perimeter patrol officer.

+Construction was completed in 2009 added 1,344 beds to the original 2,671, for a total capacity of 4,176.

 The Tonopah Conservation Camp is associated with the prison.
 The Clark County School District provides the education program on site using 8 classrooms and 2 libraries.

 History

-The institution opened on 1 September 2000 and became the reception unit for southern Nevada.
+The institution opened on September 1, 2000 and became the reception unit for southern Nevada.
 This facility was designed to be the first of several prisons to be built at this location.
 The facility presented many design challenges, such as electrical backup and water supply, and there have been difficulties in staff retention due to the remote location.
 The closest populated area to the prison is Indian Springs, 8 mi north of the prison.
 To date, there have been two expansions.
 The first expansion, completed in 2004, added a 60000 ft2 prison industries building and a gymnasium.
 The second expansion added four more housing units.
 High Desert is one of the largest prisons in the United States, and is a medium security facility.
 High Desert is structurally the most secure prison in the Nevada Department of Corrections.
-In September 2024, Nevada's death row inmates were transferred to High Desert State Prison from Ely State Prison.
+In September 2024, Nevada's male death row inmates were transferred to High Desert State Prison from Ely State Prison.
 As a result High Desert prison became a maximum security facility while Ely's security level was reduced to medium.